dtsn/DisneyCookieFlush/README.md

 ~~You can use the bookmarklet (drag the link below into your bookmarks bar);~~ Github doesn't allow me to create one.

-Copy and paste the code into your console for now.
+Copy and paste the code from `main.js` into your console for now.

 ## Why these cookies